 Directors could face personal liability for misleading disclosures or for failing to fulfil their duties in respect of climate change – and disconnects between actions and words could make such claims more likely.

 Sustainability and net-zero claims are subject to increased scrutiny and greenwashing claims are likely to increase against both corporates and directors and officers

 Companies’ sustainability claims are being made in a context of increased scrutiny from NGOs and regulators, as well as moves to mandate climate and sustainability disclosures.
 An actual or perceived disconnect between what companies say and do may lead to greenwashing claims.
-A recent report by the LSE Grantham Institute provides examples of how greenwashing claims can affect companies in multiple industries (in particular, oil and gas, energy, transportation and agriculture) and take effect through multiple legal routes, and suggests that these claims are likely to increase.
+A report by the LSE Grantham Institute provides examples of how greenwashing claims can affect companies in multiple industries (in particular, oil and gas, energy, transportation and agriculture) and take effect through multiple legal routes, and suggests that these claims are likely to increase.

 Many jurisdictions, including Australia, Canada, the US and the UK, have laws under which directors, and in some cases officers, may be held personally liable for losses suffered by investors relying on misleading disclosures in certain corporate filings.
 Net-zero commitments are generally forward-looking statements, which are often subject to a ‘safe harbour’ which protects the board and company from litigation; however, this protection is generally subject to the disclosures being reasonable, and/or accompanied by relevant explanations or assumptions.
 This ‘safe harbour’ is being tested in an Australian case against oil and gas company Santos in relation to its 2040 net-zero target and statements on gas as a ‘clean fuel’: ACCR v Santos.